LabyMod/labymod4-api-wiki/docs/pages/addon/activities/widgets.md

 #### Wrapped Widget

 The `WrappedWidget` is a "pseudo Widget" that wraps around its child and acts like it. <br>
-The Widget has no LSS properties as it redirects everything to its child.
+The Widget has no LSS properties as it redirects everything to its child. **deprecated!**